No-added Sugar Carrot Cake Recipe

 Sugar Free Carrot Cake Recipe?

 Many people search the internet for sugar-free carrot cake.
-Such a thing does not actually exist, since carrots naturally contain a small quantity of sugar.
+It's not possible to make that, since carrots naturally contain a small quantity of sugar.
 However, it is possible to make a cake that contains no added refined sugar.

-Many recipes for sugar-free carrot cake use artificial sweeteners instead of sugar.
+Many sugar-free carrot recipes use artificial sweeteners instead.
 However, there are potentially serious side effects with most artificial sweeteners.
 Some "natural" sweeteners such as Stevia or xylitol have been heavily processed.

-It is best is to use foods as close to their natural state as possible and this cake is sweetened with pureed dried dates.
+I think it's best is to use foods as close to their natural state as possible, so this cake is sweetened with pureed dried dates.
 This is easy to do and dates are very high in fiber and nutrients so make a great alternative to sugar.
 Although dates are very sweet, several studies, such as this one reported in the Nutrition Journal, suggest they are safe for diabetics to eat.

 Why Make a Sugar-Free Cake?